From the outset,

 The Mobile units make excellent general purpose transceivers.
 We are using several for link radios and to support packet radio operations.
 They can also be made into repeaters.
 There are some limitations when compared to a Station.
 The thermal path from the power transistors is long and the heat sink is small, intended for Intermittent-Duty.
 This means the power output has to be reduced to a low level for link or repeater service.

-has two such "mobile-conversion" repeaters remaining in the network, at North Cove (UHF) and Cosmopolis (VHF).
-In both cases, their use was dictated by size constraints.
+has one such "mobile-conversion" repeater remaining in the network, at North Cove (UHF).
+It remains due to size constraints.
 Originally, several other repeaters were of this type, including KO Peak, Long Beach, South Bend and Megler, but these have been upgraded to Station chassis as we were able to.
 The Mobile makes a rugged inexpensive repeater, as long as great care is taken with the details.
 It is difficult to avoid some desensitization with all the components in one case with little shielding between them.
 The network incorporates a couple of remote receiver links using Mastr-II mobile chassis with a UHF transmitter and a VHF receiver, operating as a cross-band repeater.
 These work particularly nicely in specific situations.

 One of the strong points of the Mastr-II line is the ready availability of documentation.
 The original manuals are invaluable when constructing, modifying or troubleshooting this equipment, and are available in the original paper book form, or on-line in .pdf format.
 With the help of these "road maps", setting up, repairing, modifying or interfacing other equipment with the Mastr-II is easy.
 The modular construction lends itself to quickly changing out a failed module for a good one, minimizing "hill time".
 The complete documentation and largely discrete component electronics of the modules themselves allow for component-level repairs in many cases.